pgEdge/pgedge-docs/docs/cloud/connecting/best_practices.md

 For the following configurations, latency-based routing also factors in the availability of your database:

-- Private DNS in Enterprise Edition AWS Clusters where the database has the "Cloudwatch Metrics" option enabled
+- Private DNS in Enterprise Edition AWS Clusters where the database has the "Cloudwatch Metrics" option enabled.
-- Public DNS in Developer Edition
+- Public DNS in Developer Edition.

 In the event that health checks determine that a database node is unavailable, latency-based routing will automatically route your application to the next nearest node that is available.